carnmo/carnmo/articles/a-technology-minimalism-manifesto.md

 * Keep a multitool, external hard drive, and recovery media, such as a bootable operating/rescue system, on a USB drive in your bag or backpack.

 ### Operating System
-* Do not use Microsoft Windows or Apple macOS.
 * Use a GNU/Linux distribution or a UNIX-like operating system.
 * Keep your operating system minimal, lean, and fast.
 * Learn how your operating system works and how to interact with it programmatically.